-The Town of Georgina Recreation and Culture Department is responsible for the utilization of all indoor and outdoor recreation facilities and programs.
+The Town's Recreation and Culture Department is responsible for providing indoor and outdoor recreation facilities and programs.
 The department strives to provide residents of all ages the opportunities to enjoy physical activity, cultural initiatives, social interaction and special events.

 The ten-year historic inventory of capital assets for indoor recreation facilities includes 254,230 square feet of building space in 18 facilities located throughout the Town.
-The total square footage shown in the table only for space that provides indoor recreation activities.
-The ineligible services of culture and theatre have been removed from certain facilities, such as the Stephen Leacock Theatre.
+The total square footage shown in the table is only for space that provides indoor recreation activities.
+Space associated with culture and theatre services, such as the Stephen Leacock Theatre, have been removed from the inventory, as these services are ineligible for development charge funding.
 The total value of this indoor recreation space is \$85.97 million.
-The land associated with the facilities totals 42.84 hectares, which is valued at \$15.34 million.
+The land associated with the facilities totals 16.95 hectares, which is valued at \$6.07 million.
 The Town owns and maintains a substantial amount of furniture and equipment used to provide indoor recreation services.
 The total replacement value of all indoor recreation equipment in 2015 was \$1.50 million.

-The ten-year historic inventory of capital assets for Georgina's Town parks includes 306.24 acres of developed parkland and 18.90 kilometres of multi-use recreational trails.
+The ten-year historic inventory of capital assets for Georgina's Town parks includes 306.22 acres of developed parkland and 18.90 kilometres of multi-use recreational trails.
 Various types of parks have been included in the inventory, including neighborhood parks, special park areas, and community parks.
-The combined value of all developed parkland and trails amounts to \$50.69 million.
+The combined value of all developed parkland and trails amounts to \$50.68 million.